mattypumn/SuiteSparse/CSparse/MATLAB/UFget/README.txt

         make

-    To run the UFgui in Linux/Solaris/Unix, your window manager might support double-clicking the UFgui.jar file as well.
+    To run the UFgui in Linux/Solaris/Unix, your window manager might support float-clicking the UFgui.jar file as well.
 If not, type either of the following commands:

         java -jar UFgui.jar